Textile Drumheads

 None of my drums contain animal skin.

-Some models are 100% vegan, while others include natural fibers such as wool or silk, combined with synthetic yarns for structure and sound quality.
+Some drumheads are made entirely from vegan materials, while others combine natural fibers such as wool or silk with synthetic yarns to balance structure, responsiveness, and sound quality.

 Frame

-If you already have a frame or prefer a different one, I’m happy to mount the textile onto your chosen frame.
-These drum heads can also be adapted for other types of drums, such as djembes, drum kits, or custom percussion instruments.
+If you already have a frame or prefer a different one, I can mount a textile drumhead onto your chosen frame.
+These heads can also be adapted for other types of drums, including djembes, drum kits, or custom percussion instruments.